Display Energy Certificates (DECs) are designed to show the energy performance of public buildings.

 All public buildings with a total useful floor area greater than 250m² are obligated to have a Display Energy Certificate (DEC) and advisory report.
-DECs are required to inform how energy efficient a public building is and can be a route to ESOS compliance as an alternative to energy audits.

 Public Display Energy Certificates can only be produced by an accredited Energy Assessor and should be displayed no smaller than A3 in a prominent place clearly visible to members of the public.
 Fines can be issued for failing to display a DEC and failing to have a valid advisory report.